Kong/docs.konghq.com/TECHNICAL-WRITING-GUIDE.md

 Kong tutorials should be goal-oriented and walk a user through an entire process, from start to finish.
 They should contain explicit instructions and examples, with complete code snippets and screenshots.
-A tutorial will state something along the lines of “In this tutorial we will do *X*”.
+A tutorial will state something along the lines of, “In this tutorial, we will learn to do *X*”.